 But it can also come from applications you use more frequently, but don’t update when you should, such as browsers (Chrome, Firefox, Edge, etc.), browser plugins (Adobe Flash, Silverlight, screenshot tools, PDF readers, etc.) and other types of software (instant messaging apps, email apps, games, etc.).
 Even your operating system is included in this category.

-You’ll often read that software such as Java or Adobe Flash are cyber criminals’ sweet spot.
-These two seem to be plagued by vulnerabilities, which is why most malware targets them to begin with.
+You’ll often read that software such as Java or Adobe Flash is cyber criminals’ sweet spot.
+These two seem to be plagued by vulnerabilities, which is why most malware targets them, to begin with.
 Unfortunately, few users are aware of this, and even fewer do something about it (i.e. remove the software or use adequate protection).